sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/add_and_use_logging.md

 2. An initialization function to be called in `func main()`, `log.Init`
    1. Log level can be configured with `SRC_LOG_LEVEL`
    2. Do not use call this in an `init()` function
-3. A getter to retrieve a `log.Logger` instance, `lib.Get`
+3. A getter to retrieve a `log.Logger` instance, `lib.Scoped`
-   1. `lib.Get` will panic if `log.Init` is not called.
+   1. `lib.Scoped` will panic if `log.Init` is not called.

 For testing purposes, we also provide:

 1. An initialization function to be called in `func TestMain(*testing.M)`, `logtest.Init`
-2. A getter to retrieve a `log.Logger` instance and a callback to programmatically iterate log output, `libtest.Get`
+2. A getter to retrieve a `log.Logger` instance and a callback to programmatically iterate log output, `libtest.Scoped`
-   1. The standard `lib.Get` will also work after `libtest.Init`
+   1. The standard `lib.Scoped` will also work after `libtest.Init`
-   2. Exported logs from `libtest.Get` can be dumped using the utility function `libtest.DumpLogs` and `libtest.DumpLogsIfFailed`
+   2. Exported logs from `libtest.Scoped` can be dumped using the utility function `libtest.DumpLogs` and `libtest.DumpLogsIfFailed`

 ## Core concepts

 1. `lib/log` intentionally does not export directly usable log functions.
 Users should hold their own references to loggers, so that fields can be attached and log output can be more useful with additional context, and pass `Logger` instances to components as required.
-   1. Do not call `log.Get` wherever you need to log - consider passing a `Logger` around explicitly.
+   1. Do not call `log.Scoped` wherever you need to log - consider passing a `Logger` around explicitly.
    2. [Do not add `Logger` to `context.Context`](https://dave.cheney.net/2017/01/26/context-is-for-cancelation).
    3. [Do not create package-level logger instances](https://dave.cheney.net/2017/01/23/the-package-level-logger-anti-pattern).
 2. `lib/log` should export everything that is required for logging - do not directly import a third-party logging package such as `zap`, `log15`, or `log`.